Tuesday, May 12, 2026

 Click to Enlarge - Right-Click to Download

-Back Row (L-R): Sharon Dilworth & Kristofer Collins
+Back Row (L-R): Jesse Welch, Kristofer Collins & Sean Enright

 Joan E. Bauer is the author of three full-length poetry collections, Fig Season (Turning Point, 2023), The Camera Artist (Turning Point, 2021), and The Almost Sound of Drowning (Main Street Rag, 2008).
 Recent work has appeared in Paterson Literary Review, Slipstream and Chiron Review.
 She divides her time between Venice, CA and Pittsburgh, PA where she co-curates the Hemingway's Summer Poetry Series with Kristofer Collins.